 The Battle of Fort Wagner Battery Wagner, Morris Island

-After the successful amphibious operation against Port Royal and the stunning, long range artillery bombardment that led to the swift capture of Fort Pulaski, Brig.
-Gen. Quincy Gillmore was assigned to lead the 1863 campaign against the city of Charleston, South Carolina.
+After the successful amphibious operation against Port Royal, South Carolina, and the stunning, long-range artillery bombardment that led to the swift capture of Fort Pulaski, Brig.
+Gen. Quincy Gillmore was assigned to lead the 1863 campaign against the city of Charleston.
 Gillmore, who graduated first in his West Point class of 1849, was a rising star within the Union ranks.

-Gillmore’s plan, supported by a heavy naval presence, was to seize Morris Island so that he could place heavy rifled guns on Cummings Point that would in turn eliminate the Confederate stronghold at nearby Fort Sumter.
+Gillmore’s plan, supported by a heavy naval presence, was to seize Morris Island so he could place heavy rifled guns on Cummings Point that would, in turn, neutralize Fort Sumter.
 Once Sumter was reduced, the army and the navy could move swiftly to capture Charleston, the birthplace of the rebellion.

-The undeterred Federals prepared for a new and better coordinated attack upon Fort Wagner.
-The new plan included a close range land and sea bombardment of the fort, followed by a land assault by 5,000 soldiers.
+A Federal assault on July 11 was easily repulsed by Wagner’s defenders.
+The undeterred Federals prepared for a new and better-coordinated attack upon Fort Wagner.
+The new plan included a close-range land and sea bombardment of the fort, followed by a land assault of some 5,000 soldiers.

-Facing the Federal onslaught were more than 1,620 Confederate soldiers under the command of Brig.
-Gen. William Taliaferro.
-Fort Wagner bristled with 14 heavy guns, mortars, and carronades, and field pieces situated amongst a well laid out fortress, designed to withstand modern rifled artillery fire.
+Facing the renewed Federal onslaught were more than 1,620 Confederate soldiers under the command of Brig.
+Gen. William Taliaferro, a cast-away from General Robert E. Lee’s Army of Northern Virginia but an experienced leader nonetheless.
+Fort Wagner bristled with 14 heavy guns, mortars, carronades, and field pieces situated among a well-laid-out fortress, designed to withstand modern rifled artillery fire.

-As the Federal soldiers neared the fort they were subjected to artillery and musket fire that shredded the exposed Yankee ranks.
+On July 18, Gillmore sent forward his Federal regiments.
+The assault was led by the 54th Massachusetts, a Boston regiment filled with free Blacks.
+As the Federal soldiers neared the fort, they were subjected to artillery and musket fire that shredded their exposed ranks.
 Despite their heavy losses, the remnants of the 54th Massachusetts reached and scaled the earthen walls of Fort Wagner.
-Descending into the fort, the 54th engaged in a bloody hand-to-hand struggle with the Confederate defenders.
-Col. Shaw, shouting “Onward boys!
-Onward boys!” was quickly shredded by a number of Confederate bullets and died on the sandy ramparts.
+Descending into the fort, the 54th engaged in a bloody hand-to-hand struggle with the Confederate defenders only to be thrown back with heavy losses.

 Subsequent assaults by the 6th Connecticut, 48th New York, 3rd New Hampshire, 9th Maine, 76th Pennsylvania, 7th New Hampshire, 100th New York, 62nd Ohio, and 67th Ohio pressed the hard fighting Confederate defenders to their limits, but failed to take the fort.
-Faced with a stinging defeat, the surviving Federal soldiers streamed back to their positions south of the fort late in the evening of July 18th.
+The surviving Federal soldiers streamed back to their positions south of the fort late in the evening of July 18.
 Federal casualties reached 1,515, with the 54th Massachusetts losing 42% of its ranks in the attack.
-General Strong and Colonels Shaw, Putnam, and Chatfield all were killed or mortally wounded in the attack.
-Light by comparison, Confederate losses numbered 174 men.
+Brigadier General George Strong and three colonels, including the leader of the 54th Massachusetts, Col. Robert G. Shaw, were killed or mortally wounded in the attack.
+Light by comparison, Confederate losses numbered just 174 men.

-After this bloody repulse, Gillmore’s settled into their Morris Island positions for a lengthy and costly siege that finally led to the Confederate abandonment of Fort Wagner on September 7, 1863 – far later than he had hoped.
+After this bloody repulse, Gillmore’s men settled into their Morris Island positions for a lengthy siege that finally led to the Confederate abandonment of Fort Wagner on September 7, 1863—yet even after all of the effort and bloodshed, the Federals were no closer to securing Charleston.

 “Ode In Memoriam to the Massachusetts 54th,” recited by Noah Griffin